As those of you who have followed me for some time would know. The road of speech and articulation has been a rocky one for us.

 As you can imagine, we were extremely eager to try out the program out and from a very early stage, formed a fast appreciation for such a tool, having experienced what we have!

-Basically, Sound School helps children build their early literacy skills, and helps provide a foundation for their reading, writing and spelling skills.
+Basically, Sound School helps children build their early literacy skills.
+Which helps provide a foundation for their reading, writing and spelling skills.

 It also provides parents with the support to assist their children along the way.

-At first glance, the book appears to go through each letter and the corresponding sound it makes through its electronic keyboard that makes the sound for each letter.
-But once working through the book a little, it becomes evident there is so much more involved and this really is a clever little resource!
+At first glance, the book appears to simply go through each letter and the corresponding sound through its electronic keyboard.
+But once getting into the book, it becomes evident there is so much more involved!
+This really is a clever little resource!

 Each letter in the book has also been illustrated to represent something that begins with that letter!
 For example, Pancake Pete looks like a ‘P’ up the pole.